 Infertility Awareness | Mental Health | Pregnancy & Infant Loss

-One of the hardest realities to confront on a fertility journey is the possibility of miscarriage.
-With around 25% of recognized pregnancies ending in loss, miscarriages are much more common than we think.
-But why do some people experience recurrent pregnancy loss?
+With around 25% of recognized pregnancies ending in loss, miscarriages are much more common than you might think.
+But what causes some people to experience repeated pregnancy losses?
+And what are the most common causes of recurrent miscarriage?

-In the United States alone, Polycystic Ovary Syndrome (PCOS) affects over 5 million women of reproductive age, making it one of the most commonly diagnosed endocrine disorders.
-Unfortunately, there is a lot of misinformation about the condition, which leads to many pervasive myths about PCOS and fertility.
-Let's explore six of the most common myths about PCOS.
+In the United States alone, polycystic ovary syndrome (PCOS) affects over 5 million women, making it one of the most commonly diagnosed endocrine disorders.
+Unfortunately, misinformation about the condition is rampant, which leads to many pervasive myths.

 Infertility Awareness | Support | Fertility Treatment | Mental Health